Part 4 of 5 by Don Bell | ⏱️ 11 minute read

 An American man slowly approached.
 "Thank you!" he said, warmly shaking my hand.
 His voice broke, and his eyes filled with tears as he continued: "I so needed to hear that message from the Lord, and I want you to know that this is the highlight of my trip.
 I'd have flown to Israel just to hear that prophecy."

 I was taken aback.
-The inspired words had penetrated the man's heart and brought change to his life.
+The inspired words had penetrated the man's heart and brought comfort to his life.
 He was greatly blessed, and I received needed encouragement through his words.

 Each time the Holy Spirit prompts you to prophesy or exercise His gifts, you have the wonderful opportunity to be a channel of His blessing to others.
 Your willingness to respond can make a significant difference in someone's life!